Voucher Scam Alert: "The Price of Parallel Systems"

 Context:

-Supporters of private school vouchers have been pushing policy that would change the way the state funds private schools through the voucher program by “decoupling” it from education spending as a separate budget item.
+Private school voucher agents and lobbyists are aggressively pushing policy that would change the way the state funds private schools through voucher and independent charter school programs.
 Under these proposals, the state would fund private school vouchers at a guaranteed amount directly from general purpose revenue (GPR), making it easier to “insulate the [voucher] program from constitutional challenge” according to the pro-privatization organization Wisconsin Institute for Law and Liberty.
+In other words, voucher funding would no longer be part of "education" section of the budget, making it easier to expand and funnel tax dollars into the program, obscuring its costs to public schools.

 Our assessment: We’re raising the red flag.